-returns a function evaluating the value at the virtual support point set the ghost cell values for this boundary
+returns a function evaluating the value at the virtual support point set the ghost cell values for this boundary flag that indicates whether the value associated with this boundary condition is linked to ndarray managed by external code.

 A function that takes the data array and an index marking the current point, which is assumed to be a virtual point.
 The result is the data value at this point, which is calculated using the boundary condition.